medialablasalle/twiz/README.md

 The fusion result is sent as Euler angles, telling how it id tilted compared to the gravity vector and how it is oriented compared to the north pole.

+This repository contains the firmware but the hardware is open source too, it can be found on [upverter](https://upverter.com/medialablasalle/cef9ff1aa5e13e42/twiz).

 Details